tigera/docs/calico-enterprise/_includes/content/anomaly-detection/_monitor.mdx

-There are several ways to view and monitor anomalies.
+You can view and monitor anomalies in Manager UI and using the command line.

 **Monitor anomalies in Manager UI**